stringintech/go-bitcoinkernel/README.md

 ## ⚠️ Work in Progress

 This library is currently under active development.
-Check [TODO.md](./TODO.md) for current status and missing wrappers.
+Check [TODO.md](./TODO.md) for missing wrappers.

 ## Overview